 Maximizing time is a constant struggle.
 A fast and effective way to try improving your productivity is the Pomodoro Technique.

 Motivational speaker and entrepreneur Chris Winfield struggled for years to make proper use of his time.
-After countless research, trial and error, and a little banging of his head against the wall, Chris has discovered that the key to him living his most productive life is 25 minutes long.
+After countless research, trial and error, failing at time management, and a little banging of his head against the wall, Chris has discovered that the key to him living his most productive life is a 25 minute block and a simple timer.

 Introducing The Pomodoro Technique

-Before diving into Chris' story of major productivity transformation, here's a quick video tutorial for timing your tasks (then taking a much-needed break):
+Before diving into Chris' story of major productivity transformation, here's a quick video tutorial for timing your tasks with the Pomodoro technique and timer:

 Overcoming The Adversity Of Time